bitprj/devrel/IMC_WebDev/FromDayToNight-CreatingInteractiveColorPalettesWithJavaScript/blog.md

 # From Day to Night - Creating Interactive Color Palettes with JavaScript

 Now that you have completed setting up your Mini City in HTML and CSS, have you ever wondered what your Mini City would look like at night?
 Let's create a day-to-night color palette change by adding buttons with JavaScript!
-JavaScript is a programming language that is used to create interactive designs, such as buttons, pop-up windows, and so on, and brings user interaction to web development projects.
+JavaScript is a programming language that is used to create interactive designs, such as buttons, pop-up windows, and more, bringing user interaction to web development projects.

 In this tutorial, you will learn how to do the following: